 The Tower of London is easily reached on the Underground via the Tower Hill station on the Circle and District lines.
-You can conveniently travel direct to Tower Hill from any of our London Perfect vacation rentals in the Notting Hill Gate, Kensington, South Kensington and Chelsea neighbourhoods.
+You can conveniently travel direct to Tower Hill from any of our London Perfect vacation rentals in the Notting Hill Gate, Kensington, South Kensington and Chelsea neighborhoods.

 If you’re staying near Trafalgar Square, you can hop on the Tube at Embankment for a direct ride to Tower Hill.
-Or, even better, take a Circular Cruise on the Thames from Embankment Pier nearby direct to St. Katharine’s Pier near Tower Bridge and the Tower of London.
-Enjoy marvellous views of classic London sights along the way, including Shakespeare’s Globe Theatre, St. Paul’s Cathedral, the City of London, the soaring Shard skyscraper, the H.M.S.
+Or, even better, take a Cruise on the Thames from Embankment Pier nearby direct to St. Katharine’s Pier near Tower Bridge and the Tower of London.
+Enjoy marvelous views of classic London sights along the way, including Shakespeare’s Globe Theatre, St. Paul’s Cathedral, the City of London, the soaring Shard skyscraper, the H.M.S.
 Belfast and so much more.

 London Perfect Travel Tip: If you have an Oyster card for the Tube and London buses, you can get a discounted ticket on the Circular Cruises!